omnyway-labs/amplify_cljs_example/README.md

 * _Sign-in_
 * _Sign-out_
 * _Password change_

+You don't have to write any UI or detailed AWS code to get all these features.
+You can easily add other AWS Amplify services on top of this.

 Once you have this basic setup, its easy to add Federated Social Login, OTP, etc. just by following the AWS Amplify documentation.